xavierpayne/awme/README.md

 awme consists of two main parts:

+amazon_metadata_collector
+Fetches host and security group instance data using the AWS api (via boto) at a configurable interval and serializes it to disk.

+restful_metadata_cache
+Loads and periodically refreshes from pre-serialized metadata on disk and serves it from memory as json from a restful api exposed via flask.

 Amazon already has an api.
 Why does awme exist?
 ---------------------------------------
 True Amazon has an API, but that API also has latency.
 Sometimes it's under one